 Other than Vitastem Ultra, all antibiotics are based on what’s known as a chemical “mechanism to kill.”
 This means that the antibiotic slowly kills the bacteria by either applying (if topically) or absorbing (if orally) more of it over time.
 This can be effective, but it is slower.
 This also allows bacteria to evolve and develop resistance against the medicine.

 Vitastem Ultra, which uses both a physical and chemical mechanism to kill pathogens, is a combination of both.
 Vitastem Ultra’s strength is dependent on the physical mechanism of killing.
-Vitastem also treats the condition and injects skin cells with vitamin D3 or vitamin C. Vitastem Ultra, uses a patent-pending, specialized mixture of ingredients, and has created a delivery system that allows the active ingredient, Bacitracin Zinc (500 units Bacitracin in 1g), 10x stronger and deeper than other products on the market today.
+Vitastem also treats the condition and injects skin cells with vitamin D3 or vitamin C. Vitastem Ultra, uses a patent-pending, specialized mixture of ingredients, and has created a transdermal drug delivery system that allows the active ingredient, Bacitracin Zinc (500 units Bacitracin in 1g), 10x stronger and deeper than other products on the market today.